Billa II: Release

 Billa 2 was released in 2500 theatres worldwide.
 On the first day, Mayajaal Multiplex released Billa 2 in all screens and all shows – a total of 102 shows in 14 screens.

 The overseas distribution rights were sold for 53 million to the US-based company GK Media, the highest ever for an Ajith film.
-In March 2012, The Sun TV bought the satellite rights for a record price, with sources estimating the price at ₹ 6 million.
-The Television Premier was occurred in June 23' 2013 @ 6:30pm.
+In March 2012, The Sun TV bought the satellite rights for a record price, with sources estimating the price at ₹ 6 crore.
+The Television Premier was occurred in 23 June' 2013 @ 6:30 pm.
 Three prominent production houses were reportedly trying to purchase the domestical theatrical rights then.
-Venu Ravichandran's Aascar Films eventually acquired the theatrical distribution rights of Tamil Nadu for ₹ 260 million.
+V. Ravichandran's Aascar Films eventually acquired the theatrical distribution rights of Tamil Nadu for ₹ 260 million.
 All the distribution rights of the film, except the Kerala and Hindi dubbing rights had been sold at a record price of more than ₹ 400 million, making Billa II one of the top pre-release revenue generating films of all time in the Tamil film industry.
 In early May 2012, the Kerala release rights were finally sold to Sagara Entertainment and Money Tree Entertainment for ₹ 8million, likewise a new record for an Ajith film.
-Billa II received an adult rating ("A" certificate) from the Central Board of Film Certification due to its "violent theme and presentation", without any major cuts.
-In the UK, the film was issued an 15 certificate by the British Board of Film Classification with an advice that it contained "very strong violence and revenge theme".
+Billa II received an adult rating ("A" certificate) from the Central Board of Film Certification without any major cuts.

+In the United Kingdom, the film received an uncut 15 classification from the BBFC (British Board of Film Classification), for ‘strong bloody violence and revenge theme’.

-Billa II was initially planned to release on 13 April 2012, coinciding with Tamil New Year, but the release was postponed to 1 May 2012, coinciding with Ajith Kumar's birthday, with the makers considering to bring forward the film by four days to release it on a Friday.
+Billa II was initially planned to release on 13 April 2012, coinciding with Tamil New Year, but the release was postponed to 1 May 2012, coinciding with Ajith Kumar's 41st birthday, with the makers considering to bring forward the film by four days to release it on a Friday.
 However, the release became further delayed and was pushed to the second half of May 2012.
 After considering the first four Fridays in June 2012 for the film's release, the producer finally zeroed in on 13 July as the release date.

-Billa 2 was released across over 1,400 screens worldwide, making it one of the largest Tamil releases ever.
+Billa 2 was released across over 2,500 screens worldwide, making it as the largest Tamil releases ever.
 The film was released simultaneously in the four southern states, Tamil Nadu, Karnataka, Andhra Pradesh and Kerala as well as in North India and international markets.
 In Tamil Nadu, it opened across 550 theatres, while a dubbed Telugu version of the film released in Andhra Pradesh as David Billa.
 In Kerala, the Tamil version was screened and Karnataka saw the release of both the versions.
 The film was also released by Aanna Films in most of the major multiplexes in France with French subtitles; in Malaysia, North India and the Gulf Nations, Malay, Hindi and Arabic subtitles were added to the film, respectively, while in other international markets, it was screened with English subtitles.